mhdhamka/job-market/README.md

 ## Getting Started Locally

-To run the complete Job Market Intelligence stack locally, follow these steps to set up your environment and dependencies.
+To run the complete Job Market stack locally, follow these steps to set up your environment and dependencies.

 ### 1. Environment & Dependencies Setup
 ```bash